Home

 Modalities

-Authentic communication isn’t about getting it perfect—it’s about staying present, even when it’s messy.
-We rely on four pillars as we deepen our practice.
+Authentic communication is not about getting it perfect.
+It is about staying present, even when things feel messy.
+In this group, we lean on four pillars as we deepen our practice.

 Authentic Communication Groups are not therapy groups.
-You are responsible for your own learning and your own well-being.
-If you’ve already done a lot of work on yourself, and you are ready to go to the next level—the interpersonal level—join us to co-create transformational relationships.
+You are responsible for your own learning and well-being.
+If you have done meaningful inner work and want to strengthen your interpersonal skills in a live, supportive setting, you are welcome to join us.

 “The group has been a transformational experience for me.
 I was nurtured, nourished and supported along my journey by an amazing group of individuals and an incredible facilitator.”